brahmankarhrutuja/FrontendLearning/README.md

 ## Progress

-- Day 1: [Description of what you worked on]
+- Day 1: HTML tags
-- Day 2: [Description of what you worked on]
+- Day 2: Forms and table
-- ...
+- Day 3: Will update accordingly.

 ## Resources

 I'll be using a variety of resources to support my learning:

-- [List any courses, tutorials, books, or websites you plan to use]
+- Courses, tutorials and google websites

 Feel free to join me on this journey, and let's learn and grow together!